Journal of Architectural Education

 The Journal of Architectural Education is a biannual peer-reviewed academic journal published by Routledge on behalf of the Association of Collegiate Schools of Architecture (ACSA).
-It was established in 1947 and the editor-in-chief is Marc J. Neveu (Woodbury University).
+It was established in 1947.

+In February 2025, it was announced that the planned Fall 2025 edition on Palestine was cancelled following a vote by ACSA Board of Directors.
+McLain Clutter, JAE interim executive editor whose service was scheduled to extend through 2026, was fired for refusing to endorse the decision.

 Editors

 The following people have been editors-in-chief of the journal:

+Fellows

+The following people have been recipients of the JAE Fellows Program, supported by the Graham Foundation and ACSA: